improved

 New payload for single registry operations

-When creating or upserting a single resource or relationship, the record data is now nested within a resource object in the response payload instead of being at the root-level.
+When creating, upserting or updating a single resource or relationship, the record data is now nested within a resource object in the response payload instead of being at the root-level.

 // Previous response payload